The Cornwall We Want

 Protect our county, beaches & water.

-by J_J_G, over 4 years agoI am so pleased to read many extracts of other Cornwall residents, which echo my own priorities, hopes & wishes for our future.
+by J_J_G, almost 6 years agoI am so pleased to read many extracts of other Cornwall residents, which echo my own priorities, hopes & wishes for our future.
 For too long I have felt negative changes were out of our hands and no one was listening.
 Not only do I feel Cornwall's MPS do not represent the needs of Cornish communities, I simply feel they do not care.
 I believe our healthcare suffers immensely and any positive resources, including talent from younger generations, are lost because there is no incentive for them to stay.
 I feel housing and the environment become exploited at the hands...
 Continue reading

 -